LIMON100/Deploy-ML/Docker/readme.md

 ## What is a Container

-A container is, ultimately, just a running image
+A container is, ultimately, just a running image.
+Once you create a container, it adds a writable layer on top of the immutable image, meaning you can now modify it.